enric-rodriguez/WhyUnsat/README.md

        mpirun -np 8   WhyUnsat infile.gcnf  -exp constraintMessages.txt -percent 2  -proof CPproof.proof
     ```

-* To run the program on a SLURM cluster, adapt the script runWhyUnsat.slurm (queue, output filename, error filename, timelimit, etc.) and type:
+* To run the program on a SLURM cluster, upload and adapt the script ``runWhyUnsat.slurm`` (queue, output filename, error filename, timelimit, etc.), compile as usual with ``make`` and submit the job by typing:

     ```
        sbatch runWhyUnsat.slurm